Monitoring Illegal Practice

 During these random visits, our inspectors:

-• Confirm that engineering work is being performed according to plans and specifications signed and sealed by a member of the OIQ or by a person holding a temporary permit.
+• Confirm that any engineering work is being performed according to plans and specifications signed and sealed by a member of the OIQ or by a person holding a temporary permit.

 Legal recourse

-The OIQ investigates reports of illegal practice and may, if necessary, prosecute offenders with fines ranging from $2,500 to $62,500 for an individual and from $5,000 to $125,000 for a corporation.
+The OIQ investigates reports of illegal practice and may, where arranted, prosecute offenders with fines ranging from $2,500 to $62,500 for an individual and from $5,000 to $125,000 for a corporation.

-Do you want to verify the professional status of an engineer?
+Verifying the professional status of an engineer

 Understanding the report